24th March 2026

 The Mercedes-Benz eVito has a 41kWh battery (35 kWh of which is usable), and costs about 16p per kWh to charge on a typical workplace commercial tariff – adding up to a total cost of £5.60 (6.7p per mile).

 This will depend on the van in question and the size of its battery.
-As an example, the Mercedes-Benz eVito offers a 93-mile range.
+As an example, the Mercedes-Benz eVito Panel van offers a 160-mile range and the eVito Tourer 220-mile range.